Omiya Hachimangu in Photos

 Conclusion

 If you are a shrine lover, I recommend Omiya Hachimangu.
 It has enough to keep photographers happy.
-While the shrine is a little far from the station, it would be a good choice if you want to enjoy something local in Tokyo.
-The shrine also has an excellent chrysanthemum exhibit.
+While it is a little far from the station, it is a good choice for enjoying something local in Tokyo.
+And don’t forget its chrysanthemum exhibition.
+Leave questions and comments below.

 External related websites: